napari/docs/docs/developers/repositories.md

 The repositories below are not in the `napari` GitHub organization, but they are important friends of napari that are contributed to by members of the napari community.
-The following `pyapp-kit` projects were largely spun out of napari by the work of Talley Lambert, and they continue to be developed in close coordination with napari's needs.
+The following `pyapp-kit` projects were largely spun out of napari and continue to be developed in close coordination with napari's needs.

 - [vispy/vispy](https://github.com/vispy/vispy): rendering backend and canvas
   infrastructure used by napari.